 6. Obtain Past Performance Evaluation

 Now that you’ve registered on SAM, you can move on to finding contract opportunities that suit your business.
-Here are the primary resources small businesses uses to search for government contracts:
+Here are the primary resources small companies use to search for government contracts:

 1. Start with FedBizOps